 Some of the Company's financial instruments are not measured at fair value on a recurring basis but nevertheless are recorded at amounts that approximate fair value due to their liquid or short-term nature.
-Such financial assets and financial liabilities include: Cash, Cash deposited with clearing organization, Securities purchased under agreements to resell, Securities borrowed and Securities loaned.
+Such financial assets and financial liabilities include: Cash and cash equivalents, Cash deposited with clearing organization, Securities borrowed and Securities loaned.